About the Neighbourhood

 - St. Anthony, 645 Gladstone Ave., (416) 393-5210 (Catholic School)

 - Vermont Square is located right in the centre of the Seaton Village neighbourhood.
 This lush city park is lined with trees, and includes a children’s playground and a wading pool.

 - This park is also home to the St. Albans Boys’ and Girls’ Club which has a myriad of programs for families and children including preschool programs, a summer camp, a games room, a computer room, a weight room, a gymnasium, and much more.

-- Willowvale Park also known as Christie Pits is a multi use recreational facility that includes one of Toronto's prettiest baseball diamonds.
+- Willowvale Park also known as Christie Pits is a multi use recreational facility that includes one of Toronto’s prettiest baseball diamond.